Joy-it-code/ecommerce-platform/README.md

 EXPOSE 3000
 ```
 ## Step 7️⃣: ☁️ Deployment to Cloud using AWS EC2
-### Configure Deployment in GitHub Actions (.github/workflow/deploy.yml)
+### Configure Deployment in GitHub Actions (.github/workflow/deploy.yml):

 + I deployed the E-commerce platform (backend & frontend) on AWS EC2 instance using Docker and GitHub Actions,
-using GitHub secrets 🔒 to securely store and access cloud credentials.
+I also use GitHub secrets 🔒 to securely store and access cloud credentials.

 + Below is the deployment job for the pipeline:
 ```